Start Of Main Content

-This coverage provides payment for certain losses when your home is damaged and uninhabitable because of an insured loss, including your additional living expenses for the shortest time required to repair or replace the premises, or for your household to settle elsewhere, up to 24 months.
+This coverage provides payment for additional living expenses when your home is uninhabitable because of a covered loss.
+This coverage applies for the shortest time required to repair or replace the premises, or for your household to settle elsewhere, up to 24 months.

 This coverage automatically increases the amount of your insurance coverage on your personal property as inflation changes the cost of living.

 The changes are based on the movement of an inflation index and are reflected in the premium at each annual policy renewal.

 Tip: Select replacement cost coverage from State Farm® to get the most protection for your money.

 This coverage provides payment based on the cost to repair or replace the damaged property at the time of loss, if actually replaced.

 This coverage provides payment for your legal liability because of bodily injury or property damage caused by an accident to which the coverage applies.

 In addition, it may provide for the payment of your legal defense arising from these claims or suits.

 This coverage pays medical expenses up to the limits in the policy for people who are on your premises with your permission and are accidentally injured from a covered loss.